-- (2) Does the project contain substantial design?
+- (1) Is the project running on time?
+At the end of SD1, each team must show evidence of component comparison and selection Also the croup must have received all major components and have performed breadboard or development board testing of all critical components.
+This testing must be sufficient to assure the instructors that the project has a good chance of working by the end of senior design 2.
+In an A grade report, we need to see evidence of all of the above. - (2) Does the project contain substantial design?
 If the project does not contain substantial design, (particularly optical/photonics design for PSE students and PCB design for ECE students), then the whole project will run into problems in SD2.
 ECE students must go beyond amateurish or hobbyist-like activities.
 For example, today, a hobbyist can spend several afternoons to order a few development boards and download a few software programs to perform some nice functions or demonstrate some nice actions.
 But these hobbyists typically have no idea what are behind these boards and software.
 Similar, you can buy photodiodes, LEDs, lasers, etc. that come with spec sheets that offer up circuit designs.
 You, as a photonics engineer, must add something more than this.
 Your project must, to some extent, rely on the advanced concepts you have learned in your photonics coursework.
 If the photonics part of the project is something an electrical engineer could have done, then it is not going to merit an A-grade.
 Also, your ECE team mates must comply with the ECE Major PCB policy, that is, each team must have substantial PCB design and implementation in their project.
-To ensure this, at the end of SD1, we must see in the A grade report substantial schematic design which can be turned into PCB layout in SD2. - (3) Does the report meet the final report requirement?
+To ensure this, at the end of SD1, we must see in the A grade report substantial schematic design which can be turned into PCB layout in SD2.

+(3) Does the report meet the final report requirement?
 Detail can be found in Project Documentation Guidelines.
 In summary, length: 30 originally authored pages per person; line space: 1; page size: 8.5" x 11", with 1" margins (top, right, and bottom), 1.5" left for binding; paragraph: fully justified.
 Starting from Executive summary, containing Standard and design constraints.
 Content that is superfluous, irrelevant, or does not directly relate to your project will not be counted towards the page count.
 In summary, put limitation on the following: white spaces, copy of data sheet material and tutorial material, photos of common items, debug windows, software codes, etc.

-Group Final Grade (GFG): Once we decide (GFG), the instructor will check following items to determine GFG.
+Group Final Grade (GFG): Once we decide (GBG), the instructor will check following items to determine GFG.
 Failure to meet the following requirement (any one aspect) will result one letter grade deduction from GBG.
 Multiple failures may result multiple letter grade deduction.

 - (1) Was the SD1 final report submitted on time?
-(Hard copy, softcopy). - Were all group activities on time?
-(Divide and Conquer submission and team meeting on time?60 page, 100-page Draft document submission on time, sufficient page, and meeting on time?)
+(Hard copy, softcopy). - (2) Were all group activities on time?
+(Divide and Conquer submission and team meeting on time?
+60 page, 100-page Draft document submission on time, sufficient page, and meeting on time?)